vladbph/cymatix-doc/README.md

     "t_prompt":"It is 1:38PM"
 }
 ```
 This is actually tricky example. __zCymatix platform does not act on user requests__.
-It only deduces the intents and slots and follows the conversation flows => `t_prompt`'s time value must be provided by the client application.
-The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value
+It only deduces the intents and slots and follows the conversation flows => `t_prompt`'s time value above must be provided by the client application.
+The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.

 * ### `B$` prefix
 `B$` prefix tells the framework to go back one step in the history and return that deduction.
 It is usefull for cases when user asks 'Please repeat that.' or 'Could you repeat it please?'